securitybunker/databunker.org/content/use-case/simplify-user-login/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

+When implementing **signup** and **sign-in** in your customer-facing applications, we recommend you to store all user records in the Databunker secure storage.

+You can easily implement login logic with Databunker.
+You can implement the login by yourself or using a **cloud login provider** (for example Okta).
+For example, Okta, upon successful login will return your customer email address.

+In both cases, you will need to save customer details somewhere and Databunker will be a perfect solution for that.

-When implementing signup and sign-in in your customer-facing applications, we recommend you to store all signup records in the Data Bunker database.
-We support 3 types of indexes, index by login name, index by email address and index by phone number.
-So you can easily implement login logic into your solution with the helpof Databunker API.
+Databunker API supports 4 types of indexes, index by login name, index by email address, index by phone number, and index by user token.
+So you can easily implement login logic into your solution and use Databunker for the backend.

-Index by email and index by phone allow us to give your customers passwordless access to the Databunker privacy portal.
-We send your customer a one-time login code by SMS or email to give them access to thier account at Data Bunker.